-ABLE is a Tool to Obtain Financial Independence
+ABLE is a Tool to Obtain Financial Stability

-- The Achieving a Better Life Experience (ABLE) Act allows millions of people with disabilities the chance to save and invest money without paying taxes on investment earnings. - Account owners who receive needs-based benefits can save more than the savings limit (usually \$2000) and still get benefits if they need them. - The savings can be spent on things that help the person stay healthy, independent and have a good life.
-This includes basic needs like food and housing. - Anyone can deposit money in the account up to \$18,000 each year.
-Employed account owners can contribute more.
+- The Achieving a Better Life Experience (ABLE) Act allows millions of people with disabilities the chance to save and invest money without paying taxes on investment earnings. - Account owners who receive needs-based benefits can save more than the savings limit (usually \$2,000) and still get benefits if they need them now or in the future. - ABLE savings can be spent on things that help the person stay healthy, independent and have a good life.
+This includes basic needs like food and housing. - Anyone can deposit money in the account.
+The 2025 annual contribution limit is \$19,000.
+Employed account owners may contribute more.